drangons/entity_resolution_spark/README.md

 # entity_resolution_spark
-Collection of some algorithms for entity resolution.
+Collection of some algorithms for entity resolution on string attribute

 Written in python.

-Refer spark_template.py(tbi) for applying the algorithm.
+Refer spark_template.py for applying the algorithm in distributed system.

-refer howtoguide for the overview of features.
+Refer howtoguide for the overview of features.

+Complements the algorithms presents in jellyfish package of python.

 Character and Edit distance algorithms<br/>
 1. Levenshtein algorithm <br/>
-2. Damerau-Levenshtein algorithm<br/>
+2. Damerau-Levenshtein algorithm -tbi<br/>
-3. Needleman-Wunch distance <br/>
+3. Needleman-Wunch distance-tbi<br/>

 Affine gap<br/>